telerik/xaml-docs/knowledge-base/kb-chartview-draggableannotation.md

 ## Solution

 To drag annotations through the chart plot area, you can use the chart mouse events in combination with the [Conversion API]({%slug radchartview-features-conversion%}).
 The mouse event (MouseLeftButtonDown, MouseMove, etc.) will give information about the mouse position.
-Then, you can use the Conversion API to conver the mouse position to coordinates on the axes and use those values to the update the annotation.
+Then, you can use the Conversion API to convert the mouse position to coordinates on the axes and use those values to the update the annotation.

 You can find a runnable example showing this approach in the [DragChartAnnotation](https://github.com/telerik/xaml-sdk/tree/master/ChartView/WPF/DragChartAnnotation) SDK example.